menu

 Demographics

-The percentage of adults in Fulton with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.15% of adults in Fulton have a bachelor's degree or advanced degree.
+The citizens of Fulton are slightly less educated than the national average of 21.84% for the average city or town: 15.15% of adults in Fulton have a bachelor's degree or advanced degree

 The per capita income in Fulton in 2022 was $38,241, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $152,964 for a family of four.
 However, Fulton contains both very wealthy and poor people as well.